AndreasSchachner/AndreasSchachner.github.io/bio.markdown

 - **10/2017**: E.M.
 Burnett Prize for excellent results in Part III of the Mathematical Tripos

-- **03/2013 - 12/2018**: General scholarship of the GASF supporting the education of exceptional academic talents who are expected to contribute outstandingly to society
+- **03/2013 - 12/2018**: Studienstiftung scholarship of the GASF supporting the education of exceptional academic talents who are expected to contribute outstandingly to society

 &nbsp;